MichaIng/DietPi-Docs/docs/software/camera.md

 ## MotionEye - Camera / Web Interface Surveillance

-The *MotionEye* package offers surveillance for your RPi camera resp.
-USB camera.
+The *MotionEye* package offers surveillance for your camera.
 It is mainly focused towards motion detection usage.
 It contains a web interface.

+The software can

+- take an image
+- record a video
+- observe based on motion detection
+- record a video with time lapse

 ![DietPi camera software MotionEye](../assets/images/dietpi-software-camera-motioneye.png){: style="width:500px"}